Skip to Content

 Instructions

-4. When both sides are seared well and have a nice brown crust, place the skillet into the preheated oven.
+4. Once both sides are seared well and have a nice brown crust, place the skillet into the preheated oven.
 Cook for approximately 8 minutes for med-rare; 10 minutes for medium.
 Remove from oven, then remove beef from skillet.
 Let rest for 10 minutes.

 Kristy Bernardo